pulumi/pulumi-hugo/themes/default/content/docs/guides/adopting/from_kubernetes.md

 The `Release` resource type's inputs closely mirror the options supported by the Helm CLI and deviate slightly from the API supported by the `Chart` resources.
 Some key options are highlighted here:

 * `chart`: The required chart name (for instance, `"wordpress"`).
 For a local helm chart, a path can be specified instead.
-* `repositoryOpts`: (Optional) Bag containing URL and authentication/authorization information for the hosting Helm repository, if any.
+* `repositoryOpts`: (Optional) Options to configure URL and authentication/authorization information for the hosting Helm repository, if any.
 * `version`: (Optional) The semantic chart version to pull (by default `"latest"`).
 * `values`: (Optional) A dictionary of named key/value values for Charts with parameters.
 * `skipAwait`: (Optional) Whether or not to skip waiting on the availability of all resources installed by the chart.
 By default, this is set to `false` (i.e. awaits all resources) which allows us to chain dependent resources and execution to the `Release` resource.